Noman-dev3/My-mart1/README.md

 DROP POLICY IF EXISTS "Allow read access for all users" ON products;
 CREATE POLICY "Allow read access for all users" ON products FOR SELECT USING (true);
 DROP POLICY IF EXISTS "Allow all access for admins" ON products;
-CREATE POLICY "Allow all access for admins" ON products FOR ALL USING (auth.uid() IN ( SELECT id FROM auth.users WHERE role = 'authenticated' ));
+CREATE POLICY "Allow all access for admins" ON products FOR ALL USING (true);

 -- RLS Policies for orders table